web-native/docs/chtml/v1e/html-partials/README.md

 # HTML Partials

-HTML Partials is a DOM feature that brings the ability to define, extend, import/export reusable HTML snippets using the *template*, *partials*, and *slots* paradigm.
+HTML Partials is a DOM feature that brings the ability to define, extend, import reusable HTML snippets using the *template*, *partials*, and *slots* paradigm.

 ## On this page:
 + [Templates, Partials and Slots](#templates-partials-and-slots)